FredHutch/GDSCNsoilsites/README.md

 ## Data Snapshot Change Log

+### 2025-11-11

+- Received GPS information for Tuba City sites and was able to add environmental features to sites data (GPS still anonymous)
+- Made a small correction to the Tuba City sites T01 and T02.
+These did not actually have replicates, as the replicates had distinct GPS coordinates.
+Soil and DNA samples correction: T01_2 became T07_1; T02_2 became T08_1.
+- Remove extra column (Science tree cover) from the displayed data to correctly match the metadata.
+We should go with the NLCD method as it is averaged and more accurate across multiple models.

 ### 2025-11-03

 - Fixed GPS coordinates for the UC Merced site, which was pointing to an uninhabited location